Fellside

 Couldn't load pickup availability

-Paying homage to Jonathan's first ever business, Fellside Coffee, we've designed this blend in a way that celebrates the taste of coffee that Jonathan used to serve outside in all weathers on the van, most well known outside St Mary's Church, Windermere, his hometown and just a few miles down the road from our Roastery in Kendal.
+Paying homage to Jonathan's first ever business, Fellside Coffee, we've designed this blend in a way that celebrates the taste of coffee that Jonathan used to serve outside in all weathers on the van, most well known outside St Mary's Church, Windermere, his hometown and just a few miles down the road from our roastery in Kendal.

 60% Brazil - Ridgeline